Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 TIN THE SPOTLIGHT – Darlene Reid

-Written by Chris Haromy at The Ontario Lung Association
+Written by Chris Haromy at the Lung Health Foundation

 Darlene Reid has proven to be a very motivated and inspiring individual.
 After receiving her Bachelor of Medical Rehabilitation (PT) from the University of Manitoba, she chose to continue her studies and went on to complete her PhD at the University of British Columbia in 1988.
 Dr. Reid was a Professor in the Department of Physical Therapy at the University of British Columbia for many years, where she chaired the Research Graduate Programs in Rehabilitation Sciences and was responsible for growing the program significantly.
 In 2014/2015 Dr. Reid moved across the country to Toronto to become the Chair of the Department of Physical Therapy.
 Read More